WHAT IS A 30 DAY CHALLENGE?

 CHOOSE SOMETHING NEW YOU WANT TO DO, AND TRY IT OUT FOR AN EASY, DOABLE, 30 DAYS.

 The point?
-To satisfy your craving to do more and thereby learn more about who you are, no strings attached.
+To satisfy your craving to do and be more, no strings attached.

-30 Day Challenges give you the right amount of excitement and motivation to tell your comfort zone to “get lost, it’s play time”.
-They do this without the beat-down a long-term commitment gives, when it makes a fool out of you for giving up before you’ve even started.
-For this reason, New Year's Resolutions can suck it!
+30 Day Challenges are proven to give you the right amount of excitement and motivation to tell your comfort zone to “get lost, it’s play time”.
+They do this without the beat-down a long-term commitment offers, when it makes a fool out of you for giving up before you’ve even started.
+For this reason, New Years Resolutions can suck it!

 As much as we like to think that we are individuals doing what we want, we subconsciously seek external approval, or what psychology coined “conformity”.
 The remarkable thing about doing a 30 Day Challenge is that your friends won’t think you’re a lunatic making massive life changes.
 You are simply trying something new, for a short period of time.
 It’s only a matter of time before they start to copy you (they’re also approval seekers).